Bira/octopus-carnival/_posts/2017-05-01-hells-rebels-player-guide.md

 The Silver Ravens were listed among the factions of Kintargo, and mentioned in passing several times before that.
-They're an old secret society that defended Kintargo from outside threats as far back as during the Chelish Civil War.
+They're an old secret society that defended Kintargo from outside threats as far back as the Chelish Civil War.
 They sorta faded away after that, and if any members remained today they were killed by Barzilai's goons.
 They're still important, though, since the PC's goal for the campaign should be to re-establish the Silver Ravens and use them to liberate the city.

 This section provides complete campaign-specific rules for statting up and running the organization.
 It tracks the size and influence of the rebellion with